THE BLOODLINE OF BRITAIN

 Anchises (lover of Aphrodite)

-Aeneas Aeneas is one of the heroes of Homer’s Iliad, and is the heroic subject of Virgil’s Aeneid.
+Aeneas, is one of the heroes of Homer’s Iliad, and is the heroic subject of Virgil’s Aeneid.
+He is the subject of my book In Search of Aeneas.
 He married twice, first to Priam‘s daughter Creusa and secondly to Lavinia, daughteyr of King Latinus.
 By Creusa, Aeneas had:

 Ascanius (Iulus) The Hanes took everything from Ascanius back to Uranos from Classical mythology.